Comprehensive Urology Care for Advanced Practice Providers:

 Mastering Inpatient and Outpatient Management

-Advanced Practice Providers (APP) and nurses are essential to delivering high-quality urologic care, and this CME/NCPD program—presented by the Fox Chase – Temple Urologic Institute—offers a focused, hands-on opportunity to deepen that expertise.
+Advanced Practice Providers (APPs) are essential to delivering high-quality urologic care, and this CME/NCPD program—presented by the Fox Chase – Temple Urologic Institute—offers a focused, hands-on opportunity to deepen that expertise.
 Participants will gain targeted updates in general urology and urologic oncology, explore evolving diagnostic and management strategies, and strengthen procedural skills through interactive workshops and simulation-based training.
 Led by experienced clinicians, the program equips attendees with practical knowledge, clinical confidence, and evidence-based approaches to elevate patient care across all urologic settings.
-NCPD and AMA PRA Category 1 credits will be provided for this program.

 DATES & TIMES: